 - Be extremely vigilant during hospitalizations.
 Frequently, when an older adult is hospitalized, medical personnel at the hospital will order new medicines on top of those already prescribed.
 Add these new medications to the older adult’s list, run through the Drug Interactions Checker, and share with his or her primary care physician to reduce the possibility of problems.

-In addition, Hearts at Home’s Overland Park home care professionals can help in keeping seniors safe and healthy in a variety of ways.
+In addition, Hearts at Home’s providers of help at home in Kansas City and nearby areas can help in keeping seniors safe and healthy in a variety of ways.
 We can provide transportation and accompaniment for seniors to medical appointments and procedures, keep a current record of medications being taken, pick up prescriptions, provide medication reminders, prepare healthy meals, and so much more.
 Contact us at 913-440-4209 to begin improving wellbeing for your senior loved one.